 * Tech stocks boost S&P, Nasdaq

-* Facebook slumps in extended trade after results
+* Facebook falls in extended trade after results

 * Boeing, GM, AT&T dip after results